 Specialty Food and Grocery Stores

-Everything old is new again, and in Eastern Market, even if the business itself hasn’t been around for more than 100 years, it pays homage to that history in its own way.
-Detroit Mercantile is part vintage store, part art gallery and part museum, with a collection of new and vintage “made in the USA” items and Detroit-centric gifts.
+Everything old is new again, and in the market, even if the business itself hasn’t been around for more than 100 years, it pays homage to that history in its own way.
 Signal-Return and Salt & Cedar are both old-fashioned letterpress studios.
 Check them out for unique handmade prints, workshops, dinners and special events.

 Not everything here is quite so old-timey, though.
 Aptemal Clothing’s Division Street Boutique, known for its now-iconic “Detroit Hustles Harder” shirts and hats in bold neon colors, is also based here, as is the newer and soon-to-be iconic DETROIT VS EVERYBODY clothing line.